 10 Things You Can Do to Keep Your Family Safe

-keep food from spoiling, computers and other appliances working, and, in some cases, life-supporting medical devices operating.
-Never use a portable generator (gasoline, diesel, or propane) indoors or in an enclosed area such as a basement, garage, shed, or tent.
-This can result in carbon monoxide poisoning or death.
+Never use a portable generator (gasoline, diesel, or propane) indoors or in enclosed areas.
+Doing so can result in carbon monoxide (CO) poisoning or death.